About Warren County

 • Certified copies of recorded documents are available for a fee, typically including a per-page copying charge plus a certification fee.

 Georgia law requires that most documents affecting real property be recorded to provide public notice and establish priority of interests.
-Warren County does not currently offer a comprehensive free online database for searching recorded instruments; most searches require in-person visits to the Clerk's office or contact by phone or mail.
-Property tax records and assessments are maintained separately by the Warren County Tax Assessor's Office, located at the County Administration Building at 12 Greenway Street, Warrenton.
+Warren County does not currently offer a full free online database for searching recorded instruments; most searches require in-person visits to the Clerk's office or contact by phone or mail.
+Property tax records and assessments are maintained separately by Warren County Tax Assessor's Office, located at the County Administration Building at 12 Greenway Street, Warrenton.

 The Assessor's office maintains property assessment rolls, parcel maps, and ownership information for tax purposes.
-Property tax bills and payment information are handled by the Warren County Tax Commissioner's Office, which can be reached at (706) 465-2443.
-Some property information may be viewable through third-party websites, but official records should be verified through the county offices.
+Property tax bills and payment information are handled by Warren County Tax Commissioner's Office, which can be contacted through the office’s website.
+While Warren County's online presence for property records is limited compared to larger Georgia counties, the offices are accessible during regular business hours for public records requests.
+Some property information may be viewable through third-party websites, but official records should be verified through Warren County offices.

 Vital Records